 Dismantle the bike

 Depending on what bike box you have will dictate how much you must take off the bike.
-Some bags such as the Scicon Aerocomfort you only need to remove the wheels.
-However, for most boxes, you will need to remove pedals, seat post and handlebars.
+With bikes becoming more complicated then I would recommend the Bikebox Allen Aero Easyfit Bikebox.
+This is a great option as you do not need to remove the handlebars!
+However, for most boxes, you will need to remove the pedals, seatpost and handlebars.
 Don’t forget to mark your seat post for the saddle height and take the tools needed to reassemble the bike with you.
 You will also need to deflate the tyres so will need a track pump unless you know that there is a shop close to your destination.
 If you are travelling with a few others, then there is no need to take one each so nominate one rider to take theirs.
 It is useful to also carry a torque wrench with you for putting the bike back together.